For the Purrbabies

 Cytopoint is a different type of atopic dermatitis treatment.
 Cytopoint injections are what are known as biological therapy treatments.
 These are non-drug treatments designed to work alongside your dog’s natural immune system.
 Per our veterinary expert Dr. Dwight Alleyne: “Cytopoint is considered an immunotherapy because it aids the immune system in fighting off allergies.
 It is a very unique therapy and is not contraindicated with any other treatments.”

 Interleukin-31 is a signaling protein that both humans and canines have.
 These proteins help to control inflammation and let the immune system know if germs or other substances are invading the body.
-Pups with atopic dermatitis have a kind of short-circuiting in their immune systems that prevent them from properly fighting off the invading substance.
-Cytopoint injections help by coming alongside your dog’s existing antibodies to signal the immune system and help fight inflammation.
+Pups with atopic dermatitis have a kind of short-circuiting in their immune systems that prevents them from properly fighting off the invading substance.
+Cytopoint injections help by working alongside your dog’s existing antibodies to signal the immune system and aid in fighting inflammation.

 Cytopoint injections have been found to be safe for the majority of dogs and have few side effects.
 The injections also have a high success rate: a recent clinical study found that Cytopoint treatments were successful in 87.8% of patients with allergic dermatitis.
 One possible downside to the treatment is that the injections may lose effectiveness over time.